Battle of Moscow: Failed pincer

-On 26 November 1941, the German 2nd Panzer Army under General Heinz Guderian began advancing towards Kashira, which was a strategic stronghold that lay 120 kilometres southwest of Moscow and 80 kilometres northeast of Tula.
+On 25 November 1941, the German 2nd Panzer Army under Guderian began advancing towards Kashira that lay 120 kilometres south-southeast of Moscow and 80 kilometres north-northeast of Tula.
 Kashira was of paramount importance, considering that it was the headquarters of the Soviet Western Front, one of the three main groups of resistance against the Nazi storm.
 The Germans were capable of seizing Venev and pushing towards storming formidably towards Kashira.
 Should Kashira fall, the road to Moscow would be open for the 2nd Panzer Group.
-In an attempt to halt the onslaught of the 2nd Panzer Group, the STAVKA High Command hurled Major General Pavel Belov's 1st Guards Cavalry Corps, General Andrei Getman's 112th Tank Division, an armoured brigade and a battalion of BM-13 Katyusha rocket launchers along with support from the air force against the armoured beast of the Wehrmacht.
-The cavalrymen of the 1st Guards Cavalry Corps, which was primarily armed with the SVT-41 semi-automatic battle rifle and Cossack shashkas, as well as the mechanized troops possessing T34 M1940 and KV-1 tanks, battled relentlessly against Heinz Guderian's 2nd Panzer Group.
+In an attempt to halt the onslaught of the 2nd Panzer Group, the STAVKA High Command hurled Major General Pavel Belov's 1st Guards Cavalry Corps, General Andrei Getman's 112th Tank Division, an armoured brigade and a battalion of BM-13 Katyusha rocket launchers along with support from the air force against the Wehrmacht.
+The cavalrymen of the 1st Guards Cavalry Corps, which was primarily armed with the SVT-40 semi-automatic battle rifle and Cossack shashkas, as well as the mechanized troops possessing T-34 and KV-1 tanks, battled relentlessly against Heinz Guderian's 2nd Panzer Group.
 After much vicious fighting, the 1st Guards Cavalry Corps was able to repel the armoured forces of Guderian and subsequently drove them back by 40 kilometres to the town of Mordves.

 The Germans were driven back in early December, securing the southern approach to the city.
-Tula itself held, protected by fortifications and determined defenders mostly from the 50th army, made of both soldiers and civilians.
+Tula itself held, protected by fortifications and determined defenders mostly from the 50th Army, made of both soldiers and civilians.
 In the south, the Wehrmacht never got close to the capital.
 The first stroke of the Western-Front's counter-offensive on the outskirts of Moscow fell upon Guderian's 2nd Panzer Army.

 Because of the resistance on both the northern and southern sides of Moscow, on 1 December the Wehrmacht attempted a direct offensive from the west along the Minsk-Moscow highway near the city of Naro-Fominsk.
 This offensive had limited tank support and was directed against extensive Soviet defenses.
 After meeting determined resistance from the Soviet 1st Guards Motorized Rifle Division and flank counterattacks staged by the 33rd Army, the German offensive stalled and was driven back four days later in the ensuing Soviet counteroffensive.
 On the same day, the French-manned 638th Infantry Regiment, the only foreign formation of the Wehrmacht that took part in the advance on Moscow, went into action near the village of Diutkovo.
 On 2 December, a reconnaissance battalion came to the town of Khimki—some 30 km away from the Kremlin in central Moscow reaching its bridge over the Moscow-Volga Canal as well as its railway station.
 This marked the closest approach of German forces to Moscow.